 Downtown Milford, Incorporated is managed by a full-time paid executive director who is responsible for working with the Downtown Milford, Inc. Board of Directors to implement and administer the Downtown Milford programs; she provides program support tasks; serves as central advocate for the downtown district; acts as liaison between the program and the City of Milford, public agencies, civic groups, downtown stakeholders, and the community.

 The members of DMI want to preserve this area’s rich historic heritage and bring new life and purpose to it.
 We have focused on:

 - developing the area’s infrastructure through projects such as the Downtown Streetscape Program and the Mispillion Riverwalk;

 - improving the quality of our downtown real estate through programs such as our matching grant program for structural and facade improvements;

 - attracting and supporting businesses which can make the most productive use of the downtown real estate, for example through our revolving small business loan program;

 - organizing and supporting community events in the downtown area such as the Riverwalk Farmers Market, Bug & Bud Festival, Holiday Stroll, and Santa House.

 DMI members and supporters have been meeting on a regular basis since 1993.
-Currently DMI Board meetings are held at 6:00 p.m. on the first Thursday of each month in City Hall at 201 S. Walnut Street.
+Currently DMI Board meetings are held at 5:30 p.m. on the first Tuesday of each month at 10 S. Walnut Street.